geonetwork/doc/source/contributing/writing-documentation.rst

 Editing the reStructuredText files
 ==================================

 To update the documentation, use a text editor to edit ``.rst`` files.
+Ensure you are using the correct terminology by checking :ref:`style-guide`.
 Save your changes, build the documentation and open the HTML files to preview the changes.
 When your changes are ready to be submitted to the project, follow the steps in :ref:`making-a-pull-request`.